ufo5260987423/scheme-langserver/README.md

 ## Recent Status
 I'm working for user-friendly diagnostic issues by making type inference rules for higher-order procedures like `car`.
 Otherwise, I have a plan to do some profiling to accelerate index speed.

+>NOTE: This project is still in early development, so you may run into rough edges with any of the features.
+The following list shows the status of various features.
 ## Log
 1.0.11: Gradual Typing system, all basic rules have been passed (you can verify it with `test/analysis/type/*.sps` and `test/analysis/type/rules/*.sps`).
 Detailed documentation has been published.